Law and Sexuality

-Lesbian, Gay, Bisexual and Transgender (LGBT) Rights
+Lesbian, Gay, Bisexual and Transgender (LGBT) Rights - Background

 The term LGBT is a loose acronym denoting lesbians, gays, bisexual and transgenders and is inclusive of all forms of diverse sexualities.
 The operation of Section 377, Indian Penal Code (1860) that criminalised all forms of non-peno vaginal sexual acts, till recently, remained the biggest impediment to the full expression of sexuality and personhood of LGBTs.
 In July, 2009, the Delhi High Court in the Naz Foundation v.
 Government of NCT, Delhi and Others (160 DLT 277) decriminalized adult consensual same sex relations in private, thereby paving the way for the recognition of constitutional rights of equality, liberty and dignity of LGBT persons.

 Section 377, IPC was ostensibly applicable to both heterosexuals and homosexuals but it was mostly used as a tool by police to harass, extort and blackmail men having sex with men.
 It also prevented homosexual men from seeking legal protection; for fear that they would themselves be penalized for sodomy.
 The law made consent and age of the person irrelevant by imposing a blanket prohibition on all non-peno vaginal sexual acts under the vague rubric of ‘unnatural offences’.